 Even when you consider the protein-boosting effect of the peas, this looks like the profile of a wet dog food containing a notable amount of meat.

-Halo Grain Free is a meat-based canned dog food using a notable amount of named meats as its main sources of animal protein, thus earning the brand 4 stars.
+Halo Grain Free is a canned dog food using a notable amount of named meats as its main source of animal protein, thus earning the brand 4 stars.

 Halo Dog Food

 The following list (if present) includes all dog food recalls since 2009 directly related to Halo Dog Food.
 If there are no recalls listed in this section, we have not yet reported any events.